kurtschlatzer/twiggy-theme/README.md

 ## Installing

-1. Clone this repo - `git clone git@github.com:zach-adams/sprig.git` or [download the zip file](https://github.com/zach-adams/sprig/archive/master.zip) and install it like a normal WordPress theme.
+1. Clone this repo - `git clone git@github.com:kurtschaltzer/twiggy-theme.git` or [download the zip file](https://github.com/kurtschlatzer/twiggy-theme/archive/master.zip) and install it like a normal WordPress theme.
-2. Go to the theme directory and run `sudo npm install` or `npm install`
+2. Go to the theme directory and
+  1. Run `sudo npm install` or `npm install`
-3. Run `bower install` to install dependencies
+  2. Run `bower install` to install dependencies
-4. Run `gulp dev` to compile the initial css and js or just `gulp` to compile initial css and js and then run watch task
+  3. Run `gulp dev` to compile the initial css and js ~ or ~
+  Run `gulp`      to compile initial css and js and then run watch task ~ or ~
-5. Run `gulp build` when you're ready for your assets to be concatinated and minified
+  Run `gulp build` when you're ready for your assets to be concatinated and minified

-## What's Twig and why use it??
+### What's Twig and why use it??

 Twig is a flexible, fast, and secure template engine for PHP.
 It allows developers to write and structure their themes quickly and understandably.

 Here's the WordPress loop in Twig: